 Complete 6 credit hours of courses at the 5000 level or above with the prefixes FIN, GEB, ISM, MAN, MAR, QMB, or TRA.
 MBA Foundation courses will not satisfy this requirement.
 See college advisor for prior approval of alternative courses.

-TOTAL SEMESTER HOURS REQUIRED: 30 HRS
+TOTAL CREDITS REQUIRED: 30

 Additional Graduation Requirements